 Where Can I Find UK Census Records?

 By now you know that census records are important for your genealogy research to help build your family tree.
 You can also refer to the tips in this post to help you when you are searching through these records.
-But where do you find these census records?

-There are a number of options that are available to you but basically they fall into two categories.
-The FREE options and the PAID options.
+Several options are available to you but they fall into two categories.

 Your FREE options!

-Viewing these records is free although unless you are near to the Archives then you would need to make a day trip of it, possibly though several days to get the most out of your visit.
+Viewing these records is free although unless you are near to the Archives then you would need to make a day trip of it, possibly through several days to get the most out of your visit.

 Please note: The FreeCen website is run by volunteers where you will find censuses for the years 1841 through to 1891.

 I must point out though that only Irish censuses for the years 1901 and 1911 are available.
 This is due to past censuses being destroyed by riots of the Irish Civil War of 1922.

 The PAID options!

-My go to paid sites have to be Ancestry and Find My Past.
+My go-to paid sites have to be Ancestry and Find My Past.
 You can see transcriptions for these records but as I have highlighted in this post not all transcriptions will be correct.

-Census records was my third step in my genealogy journey after checking through what research my father had previously done and asking relatives for help as well.
+Census records were my third step in my genealogy journey after checking through what research my father had previously done and asking relatives for help as well.

-But what I did miss out with this approach were the stories.
+But what I did miss out on with this approach were the stories.
 I learned later on by looking closer at the facts can we see what truly happened to our ancestors.

 Only by checking out the history of where our ancestors lived and what they did for a living can we understand their lives better.

 But family history on the other hand looks at the stories.
 If we want to know more about the difference between genealogy and family history you can check out my What Is Family History? post.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you tips on using these UK census records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.